nodecheck/api-scripts/README.md

 ## NodeCheck API Test Script

 The following script has been created so that API users can check/test our API service immediately once they have signed up to our API service.
+An alternative to using the bash script, is to use the nodecheck_postman.json file with Postman to check/test.

 ### How to obtain the script?